AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 You can also develop and test custom code like custom components and prefill service on the local development environment.
 When the custom code is tested and ready, you can use the Git repository of your [!DNL Cloud Service] development environment to deploy the custom code.

-Perform the following actions in listed order to set up a new local development environment and use it to develop for  activities:
+To set up a new local development environment and use it to develop for  activities, perform the following actions in listed order:

 * [Set up development tools](#setup-development-tools-for-AEM-projects)